IGELsociety/IGEL_website/content/events/event-IGEL2024.md

 ### Bursaries

 IGEL will provide bursaries of maximum 400 euro for early career researchers with no travel funds.
 There is a limited number of bursaries available.
 If you want to know whether you are eligible, please contact Marloes Mak (email: board [at] igelsociety [dot] org).
-If you are eligible and would like to request a bursary, please write to Marloes Mak (email:board \[at\] igelsociety \[dot\] org) before 25 April.
+If you are eligible and would like to request a bursary, please write to Marloes Mak (email: board \[at\] igelsociety \[dot\] org) before 25 April.
 Decisions about the bursaries will be communicated on 30 April.

 ## Important Dates

 -   Symposium proposals and abstracts submission deadline: 15 January 2024
 -   Acceptances will be sent out on: 30 March 2024
--   Early-bird registration deadline: May 30, 2024
+-   Early-bird registration deadline: 30 May 2024
--   Registration deadline: June 30, 2024
+-   Registration deadline: 30 une 2024

 ## Organisation